-82. There is a need to provide appropriate secondary education in the West of the city without impacting adversely on the community.
-The following are taken into account when considering a proposal: Public Open Space, parkland, noise and traffic congestion.
-Officers will work with schools and any community groups to ensure that should the proposals proceed negative impacts would be avoided where possible.
-(Please see Appendix 6).
+97. There is a need to maximise educational outcomes within the West of Cardiff without impacting adversely on the community.
+The following are taken into account when considering a proposal: Public Open space, parkland, noise and traffic congestion.
+Officers will work with schools and any community groups to ensure that should the proposal proceed it would avoid negative impacts wherever possible.
+The potential to accommodate a range of community facilities will be proactively explored and where possible incorporated within any new build school.